High School Classes

 Grade Level: 10-12

-Designed for students moving up from English Mastery class with a minimum of 2 years of Bridge writing classes; or students with 2-3 years of IEW-based instruction from other writing classes with instructor’s approval.
+Prerequisites: Designed for students moving up from English Mastery class with a minimum of 2 years of Bridge writing classes; or students with 2-3 years of IEW-based instruction from other writing classes with instructor’s approval.

 Length: 32 Weeks